Black Hole Ringdown as a Probe for Dark Energy: Constraints from tests of gravity

 \subsection{Solar System tests}

 Finally, we now consider constraints coming from highly precise tests of gravity in the Solar System.
 As discussed in the previous section, we expect effects from kinetic mixing to dominate observable deviations from GR around black holes.
 However, in order to avoid violating fifth force constraints, we must check that the same kind of effect is negligible in the Solar System.
-In particular, at the scale of the Earth-Moon orbit, the mixing must stay below the $10^{-10}$ level, in order to satisfy the Lunar Laser Ranging constraints \cite{Williams:2004qba,Merkowitz:2010kka}.
+In particular, at the scale of the Earth-Moon orbit, the mixing must stay below the $10^{-11}$ level, in order to satisfy the Lunar Laser Ranging constraints \cite{Williams:2004qba,Merkowitz:2010kka}.
 In other words,

-Assuming the same operator is dominating the kinetic term in both scenarios (same $m$ and $n$), the ratio (between inspiral and Solar System $\varepsilon_{mix}$) will be independent of the coupling $\alpha$ and the scale $\Lambda$.
-Again, using Eq.~\eqref{mixing-ratio},
+Here we cannot assume the HD operators dominate over the standard kinetic operator, as it happens in the vicinity of black holes.
+Indeed, in this scenario screening is irrelevant and, moreover, $\mathcal{Z}^{H}_{mix}$ is subleading compared to $\mathcal{Z}^{GB}_{mix}$ regardless of the value of $m$.
+Both facts are rooted in the faster decay of the scalar solution around non-black-hole sources, as discussed in Appendix \ref{app:non-BH-sources}.
+Therefore, the mixing in the Earth-Moon system is simply estimated by

-While \eqref{inspiral-bound} and \eqref{emix_insp} then bound $\varepsilon_{mix}$ on inspiral scales (as explicitly discussed for GW151226 above), relating this bound to the Solar System constraint \eqref{LLR-bound} via \eqref{mixing-EM} then allows us to restrict $n$ and $m$, i.e. to restrict the form of the leading effective HD operator \eqref{large-X}.
+While \eqref{inspiral-bound} and \eqref{emix_insp} then bound $\varepsilon_{mix}$ on inspiral scales (as explicitly discussed for GW151226 above), relating this bound to the Solar System constraint \eqref{LLR-bound} via \eqref{mixing-EM} happens through $\alpha$, which however is subject to a certain degree of degeneracy with the parameter $\Lambda$.